 Today, FOMO and marketing go hand in hand.
 As a user, you may not even notice the company’s FOMO strategy.
 But it’s everywhere.
 Anytime you see something that says “last chance,” “only 4 rooms left,” or “today only,” it’s part of a FOMO strategy.

-If you have a business, having a FOMO marketing strategy can significantly help you get higher conversions and boost sales.
+If you have a business, having a FOMO marketing strategy can significantly help you improve your CRO (conversion rate optimization) and boost sales.

 Here are a few phrases where you might hear (or say) FOMO being used in: